-Sustainability governance at Teys Australia encompasses all of our business segments.
-The Board Audit Committee (BAC), a subcommittee of the Board of Directors is focused on management of the risk framework, internal audit, financial risk management and internal controls.
-The Senior Leadership Team (SLT), led by the Chief Executive Officer (CEO), is responsible for managing the overall performance of the business.
+Sustainability governance at Teys Australia encompasses all our business segments.
+The Board Audit Committee (BAC), a sub-committee of the Board of Directors is focused on the management of the risk framework, internal audit, financial risk management and internal controls.